joelouthan/theologic.us/content/posts/prayers/2020-06-15-daily_prayers.md

 ---
 ## Give thanks to the Lord, for He is good and His steadfast love endures forever

+My dear Lord,

+You are our only healer.
+You can only heal Ron.
+You have chosen this moment to reveal your glory.
+So Lord, in this moment, reveal your glory.
+You bring life from death because you raise your son from the dead.

+In this time, we ask for one thing: your glory on full display.

+Father, thank you.
+Be with us.
+Give us peace, Amen.

 **Sarah, my love**